dockersamples/docker-fifth-birthday/kubernetes-desktop.md

 docker stack rm voting-app
 ```

-> Alternatively You can leave the Docker stack deployment running, and create a second deployment in a new Kubernetes namespace.
+> Alternatively You can leave the Docker stack deployment running, and create a second deployment in a new Kubernetes namespace, but you'll need to change the ports used by the app.

 Now apply the manifest using `kubectl`: